balparas321/Super_Store_Sale/README.md

 ## Project Overview

-This project performs Exploratory Data Analysis (EDA) on Superstore sales data using Python to uncover meaningful patterns in sales, profit, customers, discounts, shipping performance, and product-related business metrics.
+This project performs Exploratory Data Analysis (EDA) on Superstore sales data using Python to discover meaningful patterns in sales, profit, customers, discounts, shipping performance, and product-related business metrics.

 The analysis focuses not only on visualization but also on data quality, preprocessing, feature engineering, and business-oriented insights.